OpticMink/OpticMink/README.md

-- 👋 Hi, I’m Mink. (-[]-)
+- 👋 Hi, I’m Mink. <(OwO)>
-- My Xbox username is OptiMink (My name on here with no "c")
+- My Xbox username is same as this.
-- My Playstation username is Sgt_Pancakes00
+- I like Roblox I guess.
-- My Twitch is GustaviousFring https://www.twitch.tv/GustaviousFring
+- Big Paws = Big Cutie